Innoble/playground-ug7cbull/statement.md

 | 10                           | 352716                    | 646645     |

 I've been able to generate books with a maximum of 9 seeds on the board in half a second.
 Having a maximum of 9 seeds will give you nearly 300k states.
 However, since we need to know their net score for every amount of turns left, you have to multiply by another 200.
 In the end this comes down to a total of roughly 60 million gamestates.
 You can reduce this a little bit once you realize state values repeat after a certain number of turns left.
-For 9 seeds this happens at 146 tur
+For 9 seeds this happens at 146 turns left.

-Also this is a slight overestimation of the number of states, because some states can't be reached.
+Also this number is a slight overestimation of the number of states, because some states can't be reached.
 For example, the player that has just moved always has to have at least 1 empty hole.
 We ignore this to simplify things.

 # Indexing the lookups

 When you generate the endgame book, you need to store it somehow.
 It is possible to hash the gamestate and use a hashtable like c++'s unordered map, or your own implementation of a hashtable.
 However, this will be extremely slow.
 It's better to use a so-called index-function.
 That way you have the data in an array that is as compact as possible.
 An array lookup is much faster than a hashtable.
 During the generation of the book, you also keep using earlier calculated results, so lookups will be the main bottleneck.

 Index functions are quite complicated however.
 It took a lot of thinking for me to figure out a good one for oware.
 The first order of business is to create a way to count the number of possible states.
 The result of this you can see in the table above.
 Run the code below to see how this works.
+The code uses math, but I would not know how to explain it quickly.
+It is basic math however and just calculates the amount of ways you can distribute x seeds over y pits.
+The reason I kept the number of pits variable will become clear later.
+Most of what you see in the function are factorials.
+This type of math easily overflows, which is why the function looks a little weird and has 64 bit integers.

 ```C++ runnable
 #include <iostream>